Navid200/xDrip/docs/Display/GlucoseRange.md

 Enable the feature.
 When you do, two settings, on the same page, become available allowing you to adjust Y Min and Y Max.
 Adjusting either will take effect imidiately on screen.
-If you disable the feature, the range will go back to default.
-But, the settings will not be erased.
-So, if you reenable, the settings you have chosen previously will take effect again.
+If you disable the feature after, the range will go back to default, but, the settings will not be erased.
+So, if you reenable, the settings you had chosen previously will take effect again.